harapr-jc/jchash/README.md

 ## Summary

-Provides an executable (jchash) to run a server that services requests for generating the cryptographical hash for a given password.
+Provides an executable (jchash) that runs the crypto hash server.

 ## Dependencies